pupilfirst/playbook/stages/5-scale.md

 The Team Objective at this Stage is to raise Series A funding to scale up and hire resources.

 ## Key Result
-The Key Result is money hitting the company’s bank account.
+The Key Result is to have the company generate enough cash for growth or raising investment with investors money in the company’s bank account.

 Let's talk a look now at individual roles and how that leads to the above Key Result: